john-breton/WATER/README.md

-# Web Accessbility Threat Estimation Research (WATER)
+# Web Accessbility Threat Estimation Research (WATER)💧

 This project contains a framework, known as WATER, that measures the threat landscape for a small subset of users that require accessibility tools to access the Internet.